clarkmcc/go-hubspot/generated/v3/deals/docs/BasicApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteCrmV3ObjectsDealsDealIdArchiveRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiArchiveRequest struct via the builder pattern

 Name | Type | Description  | Notes